rytilahti/python-miio/README.md

 * Xiaomi Philips LED Ball Lamp
 * Xiaomi Universal IR Remote Controller (Chuangmi IR)
 * Xiaomi Mi Smart Fan
+* Yeelight light bulbs (only a very rudimentary support, use [python-yeelight](https://gitlab.com/stavros/python-yeelight/) and for a more complete support)

+*Feel free to crete pull requests to add support for new devices as well as to report missing functionalities in the currently supported devices.*

-### Adding support for other devices
+## Adding support for other devices

-Although this library (and tool) currently only supports the vacuum cleaner, some other Xiaomi products use the same [underlying communication protocol](https://github.com/OpenMiHome/mihome-binary-protocol) ([another source for vacuum-specific documentation](https://github.com/marcelrv/XiaomiRobotVacuumProtocol)), so *patches for supporting other Xiaomi devices using the same protocol are welcome!*

-The [miio javascript library](https://github.com/aholstenson/miio) contains some hints on devices which could be supported, however, the Xiaomi Smart Home gateway ([Home Assistant component](https://github.com/lazcad/homeassistant) already work in progress) as well as Yeelight bulbs ([python-yeelight](https://gitlab.com/stavros/python-yeelight/) supports them when the developer mode is activated) are currently not in the scope.
+The [miio javascript library](https://github.com/aholstenson/miio) contains some hints on devices which could be supported, however, the Xiaomi Smart Home gateway ([Home Assistant component](https://github.com/lazcad/homeassistant) already work in progress) as well as Yeelight bulbs are currently not in the scope of this proejct.

-# Features

-* Basic functionality, including starting, stopping, pausing, locating.
-* Controlling the fan speed.
-* Fetching schedule, status, state of consumables.
-* Setting and querying the timezone.

-Use `mirobo --help` for more information about supported commands.

-## Not yet implemented

-* Setting the clock
-* Setting schedules

 # Installation